Azure/azure-migrate-export/README.md

   4. Click on properties after clicking overview.

-  5. Azure Migrate: Discovery and assessment | Properties open to show the required Project identifier and discovery and assessment project parameters such as Subscription ID, resource group name, discovery Site name and Assessment project name as below
+  5. "Azure Migrate: Discovery and assessment | Properties" open to show the required Project identifier and discovery and assessment project parameters such as Subscription ID, resource group name, discovery Site name and Assessment project name as below

 ## How to Customize Discovery Report
-To Customize, Open “Discovered_VMs” excel report which is generated at \AzMigExport\All_Discovered-VMs-Report\Discovered_VMs.xlsx.
+To Customize, Open “Discovered_VMs” excel report which is generated at ```\AzMigExport\All_Discovered-VMs-Report\Discovered_VMs.xlsx```.
 There are three types of customizations that a user can apply in discovery file:
   1. Moving Servers out of Scope: VMs and machines that a customer doesn’t wish to migrate to azure can be moved out of scope for assessment and migration estimates.
 The discovery file consists of details of discovered servers.
 Users can delete the required row in discovery file to move VM out of scope.
 Such VMs will not be considered for any type of assessment.